cyclonePort · Weather Surveillance Instrumentation

 cyclonePort takes this further: every station includes a PTZ (pan-tilt-zoom) HD camera that live-streams visual conditions alongside the sensor data.
 Operators see what the wind is doing to the trees, whether the sky to the west is darkening, whether lightning is visible on the horizon — all simultaneously with the second-by-second sensor readings.
 No other commercial weather monitoring system combines physical sensor measurement, live HD video, and integration with a professional radar app in a single deployable package.

-The core distinction: surveillance, not just monitoring Most weather station platforms report what the instruments measure. cyclonePort adds what a trained observer standing at the station would see — live HD video through a full pan-tilt-zoom camera, viewable anywhere via the RadarOmega app.
-The combination of sensor data and visual context is what transforms weather monitoring into weather surveillance: the ability to see conditions, not just read numbers. |
+Most weather station platforms report what the instruments measure. cyclonePort adds what a trained observer standing at the station would see — live HD video through a side-mounted pan-tilt-zoom camera, viewable through the cyclonePORT Enterprise (Nexus) platform that hardware owners use to manage their network.
+The combination of sensor data and visual context is what transforms weather monitoring into weather surveillance: the ability to see conditions, not just read numbers, and the ability to physically show what’s happening to people who need to act.

 02 Why Live, On-Site Data Beats Weather Apps and Radar Alone

-The central limitation of weather apps, phone-based forecasts, and even regional Doppler radar is geography: they describe conditions somewhere near you, not at your specific facility.
+The central limitation of weather apps, phone-based forecasts, and even regional Doppler radar is geography: they describe conditions somewhere near you, not at your specific location.
 This distinction is operationally critical when the difference between conditions at the airport and conditions at your practice field or jobsite is what determines whether people are safe.

 The Geographic Gap in Weather App Data

-The gap that matters most is often 5–10°F Research consistently documents that urban heat island effects, surface cover differences, and local topography can produce temperature differences of 5–10°F within a single county — sometimes within a single mile.
-At 88°F with 70% relative humidity, the heat index is approximately 104°F (Danger category).
+Research consistently documents that urban heat island effects, surface cover differences, and local topography can produce temperature differences of 5–10°F within a single county — sometimes within a single mile.
+At 88°F with 70% relative humidity, the heat index is approximately 100°F (Danger category).
 At 83°F with the same humidity, it is approximately 88°F (Caution category).
-A facility relying on a regional weather app that reads 83°F may be in a Danger zone by its own on-site conditions — and its safety program will not reflect that without on-site measurement. |
+A facility relying on a regional weather app that reads 83°F may be in a Danger zone by its own on-site conditions — and its safety program will not reflect that without on-site measurement.
+WBGT (Wet Bulb Globe Temperature) is the gold standard for heat stress decisions and is supported as an optional sensor for organizations that need to act on more than heat index alone.What Doppler Radar Measures — and What It Cannot

 What Doppler Radar Measures — and What It Cannot